 Grooming gloves are available in many different styles and designs.
 To find the product that best suits your and your kitty's needs, here are some of the most important things to consider:

 - How many gloves do you need?

 This is an important consideration as some pet parents use only one glove when grooming their cats, while others work best with a pair.
 How do you know which option is best for you?
 You may prefer a pair of gloves so that you can use both hands at the same time to groom your cat and get the job done faster.
 Bear in mind that this is typically possible only for cats who are already used to grooming.
-If you and your cat are beginners when it comes to grooming, you may prefer to have one hand free so that you can secure your cat or reach for other objects.
+If you and your cat are beginners when it comes to brushing and grooming, you may prefer to have one hand free so that you can secure your cat or reach for other objects.
 Ultimately, this is very much a matter of personal preference.

 - Glove or mitten